raysan5/raygui/README.md

 <br>

 **WARNING: Latest `raygui` from master branch is always aligned with latest `raylib` from master branch.
-Make sure to use the appropiate versions.**
+Make sure to use the appropriate versions.**

 **WARNING: Latest `raygui 4.0` is an API-BREAKING redesign from previous versions (3.x), now all functions are more consistent and coherent, you can read the details about this breaking change in issue [283](https://github.com/raysan5/raygui/issues/283)**